jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.5 Integrated Device Electronics (IDE)

 The AmigaPCI includes two buffered, host terminated Gayle compatible AUTOBOOT* IDE ports for hard drives and ATAPI** devices.
 The IDE port complies with the ATA/ATAPI Revision 4[[1]](#1) standard.
-The IDE port supports two devices (master and slave).
-For instructions on installing a new hard drive on Amiga computers, refer to the [Commodore Hard Drive User's Guide](DataSheets/Hard_Drive_Users_Guide.pdf).
+Each IDE port supports two devices (master and slave).
+For instructions on installing and partitioning hard drives on the Amiga, refer to the [Commodore Hard Drive User's Guide](DataSheets/Hard_Drive_Users_Guide.pdf).
 This includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.

 In order to use the secondary port, IDEFix must be installed and can be obtained from AmiNET.

-*AUTOBOOT requires Kickstart v37.300 or greater or compatible scsi.device in Kickstart.
+*AUTOBOOT is only available on the primary port and requires Kickstart v37.300 or greater or compatible scsi.device in Kickstart.
 **ATAPI support included in Kickstart 3.1.4+.
 Older versions of Kickstart may require installation of third party ATAPI drivers.

 ### 1.6 Human Interface Devices (HID)